OmniSpear/omnimedia/README.md

 # Omnispear Media

-This package is a very simple package that allows the creation of a Media Library, very useful for integration with blog's and Slide show managers.
+This package is a very simple package that allows the creation of a Media Library, very useful for integration with blog's and slide show managers.

 ## Installing